Vyral/felipe-arias/_posts/2019-07-25-what-major-issues-will-ruin-your-home-sale.md

 {% include pullquote.html %}

 **3\.
 Check the listing accuracy.** A lot of times, agents put in the wrong information online.
 It could just be a typo, but it happens.
-I run into a lot of cases where the wrong square footage, the Mello-Roos Tax, or the HOA fees are a bit off.
+I run into a lot of cases where the wrong square footage, the Mello-Roos tax, or the HOA fees are a bit off.
 This is another thing that can delay your transaction.

 **4\.
 Check with the HOA.** You want to make sure there are no special assessments coming up in the future that could affect your bottom line by hundreds of dollars.